 The state’s A&D industries are vast and highly complex.
 In order to maximize efforts, the ACES team is focusing on 4 broad-based objectives that are designed to provide the greatest return.
 These strategic pillars provide the basis for our state’s A&D strategy:

-Create an environment to attract startups of advanced technologies (additive technologies, batteries, electric propulsion, commercial space, unmanned systems) that are interwoven and connected to one another.
+Create an environment to attract startups of advanced technologies that are interwoven and connected to one another.

 Develop a university-led innovation cluster to support the aerospace and defense industry of the future.